Maybe we'll play some Glam Rock before it's all said and done.

 So it was developed.

-Seven foot robot that does this on you, puts the chip in your head.
+Puts the chip in your head.

 I guess it puts the hole in your head and the chip in your head.

-Once in place, the coin sized device is designed to record and transmit brain signals wirelessly to an app that decodes those signals.
+Once in place, the coin-sized device is designed to record and transmit brain signals wirelessly to an app that decodes those signals.

 So this is where it gets a little sketchy to me.